 Associate Professor of Applied Economics

-Alberto Cavallo is the Cecil and Ida Green Career Development Professor in Information Technology and Management and an Associate Professor of Applied Economics at the MIT Sloan School of Management, and a Faculty Research Fellow at the National Bureau of Economic Research.
+Alberto Cavallo is the Douglas Drane Career Development Professor in Information Technology and Management and an Associate Professor of Applied Economics at the MIT Sloan School of Management, and a Faculty Research Fellow at the National Bureau of Economic Research.

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.